theruhullah/ruhulblog/_posts/2017-12-29- Worlds Don't Collide.md

 header: Worlds That Don't Collide
 ---
 These parallel worlds refuse us to cross paths,
-Even though separated by a mere hairs breath,
+Separated even by a mere hairs breath,
 So small yet so wide,
-Not even our most modest of wishes reach across a divide so great.
+Not even our most modest of wishes reach across so great a divide.

 Always right before my eyes in the distance,
 Yet never can we reach out for that reassuring touch,